 Syllable stress refers to a syllable (or segment of a word) that is stressed more than other syllables in the word.

-While native English speakers find this intuitive, English learners can refer to patterns that will help them remember which parts of the words to stress.
+While native English speakers find this intuitive (natural), English learners need to refer to patterns that will help them remember which parts of the words to stress.

 In each of these cases, speakers say the parts in bold noticeably louder and with more emphasis.
 If you put the stress on the wrong syllable—for example, if you say “Happy birthday!“—there is still a good chance people will understand you, but they will definitely notice that something strange is going on with your pronunciation.